Chapelfield Gardens: Contemporary use

 In 1994 the Second World War air raid shelters, as well as bomb craters, under the Gardens were rediscovered.
 As of 1997, the Gurney Clock was being kept in the middle of the park.
 It was given to the city by Barclays bank in 1987 after being created in 1974 by Martin Burgess.
 In 2000, to mark the jubilee of Queen Elizabeth II, Mark Goldsworthy was commissioned by the Norfolk Contemporary Art Society to create Will Kemp and His Morris Men, a wooden sculpture for the gardens.
-The gardens have been part of Norwich Pride celebrations since its first event in 2009, with these celebrations centring in the park in 2023.
+The gardens became Grade II listed in 2002.
+They have been part of Norwich Pride celebrations since its first event in 2009, with these celebrations centring in the park in 2023.
+Historic England awarded £315,000 to Norwich City Council for a 2026 restoration and repair of the bandstand as part of its Heritage at Risk scheme; this added a ramp for improved accessibility while preserving its historic features.